what is a solid state drive ssd in a laptop 1

 Comparison of performance and speed

-SSDs have a clear advantage over HDDs when it comes to performance and speed.
-SSDs offer significantly faster data transfer speeds, resulting in quicker boot times, faster application loading, and overall improved system responsiveness.
-HDDs, on the other hand, have slower access times and lower transfer speeds due to their mechanical nature.
+SSDs have a clear advantage over HDDs regarding performance and speed.
+SSDs offer significantly faster data transfer speeds, resulting in quicker boot times, faster application loading, and improved system responsiveness.
+However, HDDs have slower access times and lower transfer speeds due to their mechanical nature.

 Price and storage capacity differences